Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 Which countries use IBAN Codes?

-As of May 2020, 77 countries are using the IBAN system.
+As of December 2025, 89 countries are using the IBAN system.

 Is a SWIFT code the same as a routing number?

 Routing numbers are only used by U.S. financial institutions, while the SWIFT system is used by international organizations.
+Routing numbers are only used for domestic transfers.

-Is it safe to give out an IBAN number?
+Is it safe to share an IBAN?

 Should I use BIC or IBAN?